Graham Reid | | 2 min read

 classical) for others.

-These albums -- the first already recorded when they singed, Space recorded in London's Trident Studios with Peter Asher as co-producer -- didn't deserve to be unavailable for so long.
+These albums -- the first already recorded when they signed, Space recorded in London's Trident Studios with Peter Asher as co-producer -- didn't deserve to be unavailable for so long.

 spectacles are gone we can hear this fine, fascinating music on its